 vpn_keyPrevention is Key

 Having been ravaged by many natural disasters, the government of Japan always makes sure to learn from these experiences and seek ways to mitigate damage, preserve lives and prevent the same tragedies from happening again in the future.
-Japan has comprehensive crisis management programs for a number of natural disasters including earthquakes, tsunamis, floods, and volcanic eruptions and is undoubtedly a front-runner in world of disaster prevention.
+Japan has comprehensive crisis management programs for a number of natural disasters including earthquakes, tsunamis, floods, and volcanic eruptions and is undoubtedly a front-runner in disaster prevention.

 Destruction and Recovery

 Come to Iwate, Miyagi and Fukushima and visit sites that were ravaged by the Great East Japan Earthquake (also called the Tohoku Earthquake).
-Learn about how natural disasters could impact humans and see how people are recovering from the tragedy with resilience and unity, by rebuilding their communities and towns and looking towards a better future.
+Learn about how natural disasters could impact humans and see how people are recovering from the tragedy with resilience and unity, rebuilding their communities and towns and looking towards a better future.